 When life gets hard this is what I miss, what I long for in my chest.
 These senses are nostalgic of a time when life wasn't so hard, of a space where I was safe within the bubble my parents had blown up to protect me.
 When life is hard I yearn to be back home.
 Of course, being an adult means I can’t always go home and more often than not when life is hard is when I really can’t go home.

 When I left home I only considered the practicalities.
 Packing my belongings into suitcases and boxes, getting my stuff up to London, into my dorm, settling in and making friends.
-I was warned of the new challenges I was yet to face; how expensive things are, the tragedy of cooking your first meal without oil, salt or paper, having to make your own appointments, wash your own clothes, pay your bills.
+I was warned of the new challenges I was yet to face; how expensive things are, the tragedy of cooking your first meal without oil, salt or pepper, having to make your own appointments, wash your own clothes, pay your bills.
 Of course, friends and family were right and I wasn't quite ready for these things.
-I did spend my whole weekly allowance in one day, I frequently underestimated the price of a drink down the pub and subsequently went without food or walked in the rain instead of taking public transport.
+I did spend my whole weekly allowance in one day, I frequently underestimated the price of a pint and subsequently went without food or walked in the rain instead of taking public transport.
 I definitely burnt a meal or two and ate dry toast shamefully alone in my room.
 I neglected to go to the doctors and I forgot my clothes in the dryer only to come back later and find them dumped in a dusty corner of the communal laundry room.
 These things happened and they were expected.
 I wasn't surprised by them at all.
-These things, although tough to start, are quickly adjustable and I quickly adjusted.
+These things, although tough to start, were quickly adjustable and I quickly adjusted.
 Three years later with a degree under my belt, I no longer burn my food or spend all my money on alcohol, or at least not as often… I go to the doctors, I don’t leave my clothes in the wash.
 The point is, I've learned and improved and adjusted.

 An adjustment that took much longer (and an adjustment that no one warned me about) was that of the mental transition required when moving away from home.
 It became especially murky to me in second year when filling out the “home” field of a university form.
 I instinctively started writing the address of the family home I grew up in when I was younger.
 Obviously incorrect I then pondered what address to give, my student accommodation in London or the house my parents are renting in Auckland?
 What was home?
 I felt at that point an eery feeling of having no sense of home.